dcarlus/SoundAmbience/README.md

 ### GNU/Linux
 Install (or build) these dependencies on your system.
 Notice that they all are available as official packages on _ArchLinux_ :kiss:.

 Then open the SoundAmbience.pro file with QtCreator and build the software from QtCreator.
-You should be able to get a executable binary.
+You should be able to get an executable binary.
 Just hope that all the planets are aligned... :smirk:

 ### Windows
 Just download the binaries for now... :scream: